aplater/jira-sprint-reporting/README.md

 * _general-query.gs_ is good for general reporting of an issue count for a specific query, as only JQL is passed
 * _scripts.gs_ has functions to query a specific issue for a field, such as summary, assignee or status
-* _sprints.gs_ has functions to get the epic from a query, and to total the logged time worked for all issues from a query
+* _sprints.gs_ has functions to get the epic from a query, and to total the logged time worked for all issues from a query as well as ticket-specific functions from _scripts.gs_ and issue count from _general-query.gs_. **This is likely the only file you need to download and copy.**

 ## TL;DR Setup
 * Create a new Google Sheets spreadsheet